CallumJMac/prompt_classification/README.md

-# Advai Coding Challenge Instructions: LLM Prompt Evaluation Challenge
+# LLM Prompt Evaluation Challenge

 The name of the solution provided is **promptify**.